Where I Go for Calligraphy & Lettering Inspiration

 Penna Volans

-Penna Volans is the blog and archive of Sybille van Zuylen, calligrapher behind Plume & Confetti.
-Her site is a relatively recent discovery for me, but it has fast become a favorite!
-Sybille has curated a top-notch link archive of downloadable, historical calligraphy exemplars, and organized them based on era, style, and geography.
+Penna Volans is the blog and archive of calligrapher Sybille van Zuylen.
+Her site fast become a favorite because Sybille has curated a top-notch archive of downloadable, historical calligraphy exemplars, and organized them based on era, style, and geography.

 She has also gathered exemplars of individual letters from different historical samples, and sells them as downloadable packets for learning.
 Her catalogue of exemplar sheets is quite impressive!